FolioReader/FolioReaderKit/README.md

 }
 ```

 In your AppDelegate call `applicationWillResignActive` and `applicationWillTerminate`.
+This will save the reader state even if you kill the app.

 ```swift
 import FolioReaderKit